-Some extremely ingenious designs of the windpilot system were produced prior to the powered systems.
+Some extremely ingenious designs of the wind vane autopilots were produced prior to the powered yacht auto pilot systems.
 The aim was to amplify the weak force felt on a vane when the yacht went off course into a stronger one capable of operating the boat steering.

-Compact tiller pilot systems are popular automatic boat steering systems because of their ease to install and to use.
-The tiller pilot is a self-contained unit consisting of a push-pull ram, one end of which is attached to a hinged bracket on the side of the cockpit and the other to a fitting on the tiller.
+Compact tiller autopilot systems are popular automatic boat steering systems because of their ease to install and to use.
+The tiller autopilot is a self-contained unit consisting of a push-pull ram, one end of which is attached to a hinged bracket on the side of the cockpit and the other to a fitting on the tiller.
 The motor, controls and compass are all built in and connection to the boat’s electrical supply is all the installation needed.

-Tuning the marine autopilot to suit the boat is important so it steers a good course with the minimum of effort.
-If the marine autopilot constantly makes small corrections of the helm, the battery drain will be excessive and the system suffers premature wear.
+Tuning the autopilot to suit the boat is important so it steers a good course with the minimum of effort.
+If the autopilot constantly makes small corrections of the helm, the battery drain will be excessive and the system suffers premature wear.

-The primary adjustment is the sensitivity which is the amount the boat is permitted to wander off course before the marine autopilot responds.
+The primary adjustment is the sensitivity which is the amount the boat is permitted to wander off course before the autopilot responds.
 When sailing in waves, the boat weaves from side to side and the aim is to achieve the correct average course without too much steering.
 Because of this, sensitivity needs to be progressively reduced as the sea-state increases, preventing an overload of the autopilot.

-A further control is amplitude, or response, which is the amount of helm the marine autopilot applies to achieve the required correction of course.
+A further control is amplitude, or response, which is the amount of helm the autopilot applies to achieve the required correction of course.
 Older types of boat with rudders attached to the keel tended to need a firm application of rudder before they responded, whereas modern lightweight designs with spade rudders react more precisely.

 Most boats exhibit what is known as 'weather helm' when sailing to windward, which requires a small but constant pressure in one direction on the helm to keep on course.
-There should be a bias adjustment in the marine autopilot to compensate for weather helm and for a tacking switch so that the same bias can be applied in the other tack.
+There should be a bias adjustment in the yacht autopilot to compensate for weather helm and for a tacking switch so that the same bias can be applied in the other tack.

-The marine autopilot can be incorporated into other navigation system such as GPS sets, which can work out 'cross-track error' and then give the autopilot the correct course adjustment to bring the yacht back onto the correct track.
+The yacht autopilot can be incorporated into other navigation system such as GPS sets, which can work out 'cross-track error' and then give the autopilot the correct course adjustment to bring the yacht back onto the correct track.